Location of Adventure

 Approximately 14 Travelers

 A very important feature of our Alaska adventure is the limited group size, as nature expeditions and wildlife encounters are best experienced in a quiet, intimate context.

 Specialized 4x4 Land Rovers and Land Cruisers

 Our Private Leaders

-Travel to and from start and end point of trip, dinner on Days 6 and 9, alcoholic beverages, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, optional travel insurance.
+Travel to and from the start and end point of your trip, dinner on Days 6 and 9, alcoholic beverages, some gratuities, passport and visa fees (if any), optional activities, items of a personal nature (phone calls, laundry and internet, etc.), airline baggage fees, airport and departure taxes (if any), required medical evacuation insurance, optional travel protection insurance.

 The activities on our Alaska wildlife adventure are diverse, requiring general mobility and fitness.
 The longest required walk is two miles roundtrip over a relatively flat wooden boardwalk to reach Brooks Falls in Katmai National Park, where we observe the brown bears.
 Trail surfaces for our various walks vary from pavement to uneven natural terrain.
 While all travelers must be able to walk at least two miles, some longer hikes are available for those who desire.
 Our kayaking activity on Fox Island involves paddling for approximately two hours in conditions that are typically quite calm.
 We stress that travelers are not required to participate in every activity, but all participants must be able to walk at least two miles.

 Important Information About This Trip